Charify-Uganda/Charify/README.md

 **Browse Campaigns**: Users can browse through a wide range of crowdfunding campaigns.
 They can search, filter, and sort campaigns based on categories, popularity, and funding status.

-**Back a Campaign**: Users can support campaigns by contributing funds.
-They can select reward tiers and payment methods securely within the app.

-**Notifications**: Users receive notifications about campaign updates, successful funding, and other relevant activities.

-**User Profiles**: Each user has a profile displaying their backed campaigns, created campaigns, and activity history.

-**Secure Payments**: Integration with a reliable payment gateway ensures secure and seamless payment processing.

-**Real-time Updates**: Campaign progress, funding milestones, and updates are reflected in real-time to maintain transparency.